 Let me give you an example.
 I like to think that I’m a pretty great proofreader and PhD-coach.
 My feedback and reviews are, on the whole, glowing.
 But sometimes I get a bad one when someone isn’t happy.

 Now, the rational part of my brain tells me that I tried my hardest and that one negative review out of hundreds isn’t the end of the world, however disappointing.
-But the perfectionist side tells me that my business is doomed.
-The imposter syndrome kicks in; ‘they’ve found me out!’ it screams.
+The perfectionist side tells me that my business is doomed.
+The imposter syndrome kicks in.
+‘They’ve found me out!’ it screams.
 I panic, think about that one review all day and give it far more space and energy that it deserves.

 Above all though, recognise your humanity and give yourself a break.
 We all make mistakes.